At Barnacre Road Primary School we deliver the National Curriculum through a broad and balanced creative curriculum.

 Early Years Foundation Stage

-The EYFS consists of the Nursery (age 3-4) and Reception (age 4-5) classes.
-The children in EYFS follow the Early Years Foundation Stage Curriculum where learning concentrates on seven areas split between prime and specific areas of learning.
+The EYFS consists of our Owlets (age 2-3), Nursery (age 3-4) and Reception (age 4-5) classes, following the Early Years Foundation Stage Framework.

 Key Stage One (KS1)